amoheric/Data-Visualization/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
 Feel free to use the code and content for personal or educational purposes.

 ---